 (Cairo, Nile, Sharm El Sheikh)

 Enjoy first class luxury in the Four Seasons hotel, as you explore the Pyramids, Sphinx, the Egyptian Museum with its incredible Tutankhamun exhibit, and the bustling bazaars.
-A truly personalized experience with your own private driver and Mercedes, plus a trained Egyptologist to personally guide you at each historic site.
-From Aswan begin your extended exploration on the Sonesta Star Goddess all-suite Nile cruiser, the new class of the Nile.
-This will be your floating luxury hotel while you explore the river's edge temples and monuments including; Kitchener island and the High Dam/Philae in Aswan, the ancient monuments in Edfu and Kom Ombo, and the Valley of Kings & Queens and Karnak temple in Luxor.
-From the Nile, fly to the sea side resort of Sharm El Sheikh for three nights of fun in the sun.
+A truly personalized experience with your own private driver plus a trained Egyptologist to personally guide you at each historic site.
+From Luxor begin your extended exploration on the Sonesta Star all-suite Nile cruiser, the new class of the Nile.
+This will be your floating luxury hotel while you explore the river's edge temples and monuments including; Kitchener Island and the High Dam/Philae in Aswan, the ancient monuments in Edfu and Kom Ombo, and the Valley of Kings & Queens and Karnak temple in Luxor.
+From the Nile, fly to the sea side resort of Sharm El Sheikh where you will check in once again at a luxurious Four Seasons deluxe room.
+Private day tours with your own guide and vehicle will take you to Mt.
+Sinai and the St. Catherine monastery.
+Fly to Jordan and drive to the ghost city of Petra carved into the sheer sandstone cliffs that echoes the Nambatean culture that once controlled the trade routes in the area.
+Your guide will take you through the centuries with a visit to the Crusader castle of Kerak, the Roman city of Jerash, and the bustling bazaars of Amman which are some of the oldest in civilization.
+Our most complete and luxurious Egypt experience.

 Transfer to/from Cairo Airport in private vehicle with English speaking driver.